raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 request, unless specified otherwise by the relevant specification for the Session Signaling TLV in question.
-At the very least, this means that a MESSAGE ID MUST NOT be reused for a particular SSOP-TYPE while the initiator is waiting for a response to a previous request with the same SSOP-TYPE.
+At the very least, this means that a MESSAGE ID MUST NOT be reused for a particular SSOP-TYPE while the initiator is waiting for a response to a previous request with the same SSOP-TYPE, unless specified otherwise by the relevant specification for the Session Signaling TLV in question.
-For a long-lived operation, such as a DNS Push Notification subscription {{?I-D.ietf-dnssd-push}} the MESSAGE ID for the operation MUST NOT be reused for a new subscription as long as the existing subscription is active.
+(For a long-lived operation, such as a DNS Push Notification subscription {{?I-D.ietf-dnssd-push}} the MESSAGE ID for the operation MUST NOT be reused for a new subscription as long as the existing subscription is active.)

 The namespaces of 16-bit MESSAGE IDs are disjoint in each direction.
 For example, it is *not* an error for both client and server to send a request